Updated January 21, 2020 - 1:13 pm

-WASHINGTON— President Donald Trump and Chinese Vice Premier Liu He signed Phase One of a landmark trade deal between the United States and People’s Republic of China Wednesday, making good on a key 2016 Trump campaign pledge.
+WASHINGTON — President Donald Trump and Chinese Vice Premier Liu He signed phase one of a landmark trade deal between the United States and People’s Republic of China on Wednesday, making good on a key 2016 Trump campaign pledge.

-Phase One also includes language to prevent forced technology transfer as a condition for doing business in China and the sale of counterfeit goods, as well as restrict currency manipulation and resolve patent disputes.
+Phase one also includes language to prevent forced technology transfer as a condition for doing business in China and the sale of counterfeit goods, as well as to restrict currency manipulation and resolve patent disputes.

-At the same time, the senior administration official noted, China “has not agreed made any specific commitment to adjust its tariffs or reduce its tariffs or eliminate its tariffs,” although Beijing agreed to “enforceable commitments to increase its purchases” in certain sectors.
+At the same time, the senior administration official noted, China has not “made any specific commitment to adjust its tariffs or reduce its tariffs or eliminate its tariffs,” although Beijing agreed to “enforceable commitments to increase its purchases” in certain sectors.